 • English Comprehension

-When it comes to current affairs and GK, it’s very important to have a decent knowledge of current events happening around the world.
+When it comes to current affairs and GK, it's very important to have a good understanding of recent national and international events.
 It is also advised to research current events from the last six months.
-Newspaper reading and a rudimentary understanding of history, politics, economics, and the environment are also essential for passing the general knowledge part.
+Newspaper reading and a basic understanding of history, politics, economics, and the environment are also essential for passing the general knowledge part.

 Some important topics for the Current Affairs section are given below.